 The CCPA generally applies to businesses that both collect personal information from California consumers and either (i) have \$25 million or more in annual gross revenues; or (ii) derive more than 50% of their annual revenue from selling consumers' personal information.
-Covered businesses are required to disclose the categories of personal information collected about consumers and to adopt privacy policies and procedures that, among other things, specifically allow consumers to request the deletion of their information and to exclude their information from sale.
+Covered businesses are required to disclose the categories of personal information collected about consumers and to adopt privacy policies and procedures that, among other things, specifically allow consumers to request the deletion of their information from sale.
 The CPRA maintains the CCPA's existing monetary threshold for application to businesses with annual gross revenue over \$25 million; however, it modifies the thresholds with respect to businesses that buy and sell personal information and deletes a commercial purpose limitation contained in the CCPA.

 Neither the company nor RMC has or will sell information collected from consumers in connection with their lending businesses.
 RMC does, however, collect personal information from potential borrowers, investors and other parties that constitutes personal information governed by the CCPA and the CPRA.
-Some of this personal information is also shared with the company and other loan programs it manages for the purposes of conducting their business operations.
 RMC and its loan programs currently do not have \$25 million in gross revenues and are not directly subject to the CCPA.
-However, RMC, the company and RMC's other loan programs may, in the aggregate, exceed this \$25 million threshold in the near future and RMC is currently in the process of voluntarily incorporating all or some of the CCPA requirements into its current privacy policies and intends to incorporate some or all of the CPPA.
+However, RMC, the company and RMC's other loan programs may, in the aggregate, exceed this \$25 million threshold in the near future and RMC is currently in the process of voluntarily incorporating all or some of the CCPA requirements into its current privacy policies and intends to incorporate some or all of the CPRA requirements into its policies and procedures as implementing regulations and other guidance is released by the CPPA.